-Living mindfully can help us live better for healthy weight loss, to manage Type 2 diabetes, to eat healthfully, for whatever our health objective.
+Living mindfully can help us live better for healthy weights, to manage Type 2 diabetes, to eat healthfully, for whatever our health objective.
 It can help us find the humor in it all, too, by opening our minds to what is.

 Consider these attitudes of mindfulness, adapted from Full Catastrophe Living, by Jon Kabat-Zinn.